Peeeeteer/r3f-mini-course/database/chrome-extension/8/hint2.md

 ```

 Keep in mind that one single `question` looks something like this.
-So when displaying data, you would do something like `question.question.text`
+So when displaying the actual question, you would do: `question.question.text`

 ```json
 {